qqqq-collab/enterprise-resources/google_kubernetes_engine/README.md

      minio-access-key = xxxxxxxxxxx
      minio-secret-key = xxxxxxxxxxxxxxx
      ```
-   The ingress IP and minio API keys are output at the end of the run.
+1. The ingress IP and minio API keys are output at the end of the run.
-   Point the ingress hostname (specified in `ingress_host` above)
+   Create a DNS A record for the `ingress_host` above pointing at the
-   at this IP to access Codecov enterprise.
+   resulting `ingress-ip`.
+If you wish to use a tool to access your

-   If you wish to use a tool to access your reports through minio, you can
+   reports through minio, you can use the key pair above to access it
-   use the key pair above to access it using an s3-compatible tool like the [minio
+   using an s3-compatible tool like the [minio
    client](https://docs.min.io/docs/minio-client-quickstart-guide).

 ## Destroying